control-owl/control-owl.github.io/_drafts/2025-06-19-executable-hunt.md

 ...

 Now it is 5 days after, I think I have it.
 Yesterday I was wake late and was almost there but when I resolve 1 problem, 2 more pops out.

+I finally made it.
+It is working for now in test environment.
+It took me 27 try to get it properly.
+Is 5 days too much or too less to resolve something which you never knew few months ago?